Meaning Of Intellectual Property Rights

 Database right is similar to copyright.
 It prevents the copying of significant sections of a database.
 The database right protects the information itself and not the form of information.

 A trade secret is a practice, design, formula, process, or compilation of information.
 This information is utilized by a company to gain a competitive advantage over the others.
 Trade secrets are not disclosed to the world.
 An example of intellectual property rights is the trade secrets obtained by Coca-Cola for its formula.

 After knowing the types of IPRs, we will now see the objectives for the same.

 Objectives Of Intellectual Property Rights

 The primary purpose of intellectual property rights is to stimulate creativity by providing an exclusive right to creative inventions and works.
-These protection rights inspire artists, authors or inventors to share their work for the benefit of the society.
+These protection rights inspire artists, authors, or inventors to share their work for the benefit of society.

 Inventors did not have enough incentive to reveal their intellectual property.
 IPRs were therefore formed to reassure the creator’s full social and monetary value of their work.
 According to IPR, ownership of intellectual property is treated as ownership of real property.

 IPRs not only benefit the individual but also the overall economy, let us know how.

 Financial Impact Of Intellectual Property Rights

 IPR gives an incentive to entities and individuals to invest in the development of new ideas as they are reassured of a fair return on their investment.
 Investment into such research and development and later implementation and production supports the economy.
 This, in turn, leads to employment opportunities for the economy.